bigBear713/ng-translation/README.EN.md

 - Support to reset the max retry time when failure to load the translation file;
 - Support there are some params in translation sentence;
 - Support there are some components in the translation sentence;
+- Support the changeDetection of components as `ChangeDetectionStrategy.OnPush`;

 ## Installation
 ```bash